Sociological Reading of Lost Illusions based on the Approach of Negative Aesthetic

 Abstract

-The Frankfurt School, with a critical view of art and literature, studies the various dimensions of art in capitalist society.
-It reveals the fact that art in capitalist society has become a commodity tool for controlling the masses, and this is where the cultural industry emerges to use any media tool to deceive the masses.
-The cultural industry governs a kind of instrumental rationality that uses art to make a profit.
-In this way, the consumer is in the possession of this industry, and any will and freedom are taken away from him.
+The Frankfurt School, with a critical view of art and literature, studies the various dimensions of art in capitalist society and reveals that art has become a commodity tool for controlling the masses.
+This is where the cultural industry emerges, using any media tool to deceive the masses.
+In this way, the consumer is at the mercy of this industry, and any will and freedom are taken away from him.
 “Negative Aesthetics” criticizes the consumerist and anti-intellectual dimensions of a “one-dimensional” society and questions the function of art.
 Honoré de Balzac, the French writer of the nineteenth century, in the novel Lost Illusions, depicts this consumer society with precision and delicacy.
-Through the narration of the life of a young provincial and the evolution of his literary life in Paris, he actually criticizes the cultural industry of his time.
-The present research, with a descriptive-analytical method, by using the key concepts of consumerism, reification, and cultural industry, criticizes the dimensions of “negative aesthetics” in the novel Lost Illusions, emphasizing the intricate interplay between art, society, and commerce.
+Through the narration of the life of a young provincial and the evolution of his literary life in Paris, he criticizes the cultural industry of his time.
+This research, using a descriptive-analytical method and the key concepts of consumerism, reification and cultural industry, criticizes the dimensions of “negative aesthetics” in the novel Lost Illusions.

 Keywords